 Sanction Definition Warning Student verbally cautioned that continuance or repetition of specified conduct may be cause for other disciplinary action.
 This sanction is not subject to appeal.

 Reprimand A written warning advising the student that continuance or repetition of specified conduct may result in other disciplinary action.
 A reprimand becomes part of student's disciplinary record and is not subject to appeal.
+Grade Penalty A sanction that is imposed based on the finding of an academic violation.
+The sanctions may include: Any grade on the paper or examination in which the offense occurs or Any grade for the course in which the offending paper or exam was submitted.
+The student may appeal within 30 days of notification of sanction.
 Probation Probation is the exclusion of a student from participation in privileges or extracurricular College activities.
 Probation can also include compliance with special conditions, such as counseling.
 If a student, while on probation, violates any of the terms of the probation, or violates the Student Code of Conduct while on campus or in relation to College-sponsored activities, the student shall be subject to further disciplinary actions in the form of suspension or dismissal.
 A probationary sanction may be subject to appeal, depending on the nature of the probation imposed.
 In the event it is determined that the student may appeal a probationary sanction, the student may appeal the probationary sanction to the Discipline Committee within five (5) business days of receiving notice from the VP.
-Suspension Forced withdrawal from the College for a specified period of time. including exclusion from classes, termination of student status and all related privileges and activities, and exclusion from the campus if set forth in the notice of suspension.
+Suspension Forced withdrawal for a specified period of time which may include the following: Forced withdrawal from the course in which the offense occurred Forced withdrawal from all classes Forced withdrawal from the program of the division in which the offense occurred.
+Suspension may result in termination of student status and all related privileges and activities, and exclusion from the campus if set forth in the notice of suspension.
 If a student, while on suspension, violates the Code of Student Conduct while on campus, or in relation to College-sponsored activity as determined after the opportunity for a hearing, the student shall be subject to further disciplinary action in the form of dismissal.
 Students may appeal a sanction of suspension to the Disciplinary Committee within five (5) business days of receipt of the VP's final findings and notice of sanction(s).
 Dismissal Exclusion from the campus and termination of student status for an indefinite period.
 The conditions of reconsideration for readmission will be specified at the time of the dismissal.
-A sanction of dismissal can be appealed to the Disciplinary Committee within 5 business days of receipt of the VP's final findings and notice of sanction(s).
-Monetary When personal or public property has been stolen, defaced, disfigured. damaged, or destroyed, disciplinary action will include an appropriate monetary reimbursement for compensatory damages, in addition to any other sanctions which might be imposed.
-Students may appeal a sanction of monetary reimbursement to the Discipline Committee within 5 business days of receipt of the VP's final findings and notice of sanction(s).
-Emergency In cases of misconduct where the student's acts are such that a clear and Temporary present danger exists with regard to the safety of persons or property or Suspension when conditions justify a reasonable belief that the student has willfully & Removal disrupted the orderly operation of the College and that the student's presence on campus will constitute a substantial and material threat to the orderly operation of the campus, the President of the College, or the President's designee, may impose upon any student such temporary sanctions to suspend the student and prohibit the student from having any presence on the campus prior to the completion of the appeal process.
-In these cases of temporary suspension and prohibition from presence on campus, prior to completion of the appeal process, the student shall be notified by the President, or the President's designee, of the temporary suspension along with a brief statement of the misconduct resulting in the temporary suspension.
-The student shall also be informed of his or her right to commencement of a hearing no later than three (3)
+A sanction of dismissal can be appealed to the Disciplinary Committee within five (5) business days of receipt of the VP's final findings and notice of sanction(s).
+Monetary Monetary When personal or public property has been stolen, defaced, disfigur damaged, or destroyed, disciplinary action will include an appropriat monetary reimbursement for compensatory damages, in addition to any other sanctions which might be imposed.
+Students may appeal a sanction of monetary reimbursement to the Discipline Committee will five (5)business days of receipt of the VP's final findings and notice sanction(s).